 SWP contractors are expected to pay 67% of project costs and receive 67% of the WaterFix incremental yield; the District would receive 2.5% of the SWP benefit share, corresponding to its share of SWP contract supply (i.e., "Table A" contract amount).
-Metropolitan Water District (MWD) is expected to finance the 33% share originally intended for the CVP contractors and, in return, receive an interest in 3,000 cfs of capacity.
+Metropolitan Water District (MWD) is expected to finance the 33% share originally intended for the CVP contractors and, in return, receive an interest in 3,000 cubic feet per second (cfs) of capacity.
 The District may secure an interest in capacity to convey its CVP supplies through an agreement with MWD as well as a proportional share of WaterFix incremental yield through additional agreements with the U.S. Bureau of Reclamation (Reclamation).
 Staff has estimated that a capacity interest of 200 cfs, or 6.7% of the 3,000 cfs to be held by MWD for CVP contractors, would provide sufficient reliability to sustain the District's CVP supplies if modeling projections are realized.

 Staff's analysis of costs indicates that the WaterFix remains one of the most cost-effective options available, with the District's share of capital costs (unfinanced) in 2017 dollars ranging from \$280 million if the District participates only on the SWP side, to \$650 million if the District participates on both the SWP and CVP sides of the project.
 The levelized unit cost of project participation is roughly \$600/AF (2017 dollars).
-If the District only participates on the SWP side, there would be no increase in rates to South County households.
-If the District participates on both the SWP and CVP sides of the project, the increase in cost per average household in southern Santa Clara County for FY 2033, which coincides with the anticipated beginning of project operation, is estimated at \$4.47 per month (2033 dollars).